 4. Only after that, if the idea shows promise, work on the design (industrial design, early proof of concept…).
 This can be kept in your own country.

 5. Only when needed, and with the right precautions (such as a manufacturing agreement), approach a company in China to put together initial prototypes.
 All along, keep getting feedback from potential customers.
-You may prefer to use a contract manufacturer rather than OEMs or ODMs as the risks of them taking ownership of any product IP they work on is lower (read more about the differences between these manufacturers).
+You may prefer to use a contract manufacturer rather than OEMs or ODMs as the risks of them taking ownership of any product IP they work on are lower (read more about the differences between these manufacturers).

-8. Focus on winning in the marketplace as proceeds from sales are arguably more important than protecting your new product idea with a full patent due to the expense of the latter.
+9. Focus on winning in the marketplace as proceeds from sales are arguably more important than protecting your new product idea with a full patent due to the expense of the latter.
 Your V1.0 product is a valuable source of market feedback and funding for later, more sophisticated versions.
 Perhaps these are the versions to patent when you know that you have good market traction.

 Defending patents